#464: Seeing code flows and generating tests with Kolo Transcript

 24:01 I'm a big fan of that.

-24:02 And actually, it's interesting.
+24:02 And actually it's interesting.

 24:06 A lot of engineers think about writing tests as vegetables.

-24:14 But it seems like for a lot of folks, it's kind of like a obviously necessary part of
+24:10 And obviously some people love vegetables and some of us love writing tests, but it seems like for a lot of folks, it's kind of like a obviously necessary part of creating great software, but it's maybe not like the most fun part of our job.

-24:24 Or you pick up some project, you're a consultant, or you're taking over some open
+24:24 Or you pick up some project, you're a consultant, or you're taking over some open source project.

-24:31 It's kind of like running a linter.
+24:31 It's kind of like running a linter and it says there's a thousand errors.

 24:35 You're like, well, we're not going to do that.

-24:42 It's interesting you mentioned the picking up like a project with no tests, because I
+24:42 You mentioned the picking up like a project with no tests, because I think within the next three months, we're not quite there yet.

-24:48 But I think in the next three months with Kolo's test generation abilities, we'll have
+24:48 But I think in the next three months with Colo's test generation abilities, we'll have a thing where, yeah, all we need is a Python code base to get started.

-24:55 And then we can bring that to like a really respectable level of code coverage just by
+24:55 And then we can bring that to like a really respectable level of code coverage just by using Colo.

 25:01 Okay.